Better Process Mapping and Sparse Quadratic Assignment: Preliminaries

 \section{Preliminaries}

 The total communication requirement between the set of processes in (some section of) an application can be modeled by a weighted communication graph.
 The underlying hardware topology can likewise be modeled by a weighted graph, but since the graph is complete (any physical processor can communicate with any other physical processor through the underlying networks), we represent it by a topology cost matrix which can for instance reflect the costs of routing along shortest (cheapest) paths between processes.
 Our abstract problem is to embed the communication graph onto the topology graph under optimization criteria that we explain below.
-We assume that the number of nodes in host and topology graphs are the same.
-Unless otherwise mentioned, a processing element (PE) typically represents a core of a machine. \subparagraph*{Basic Concepts.} In the following, we consider an undirected graph $G=(V=\{0,\ldots, n-1\},E)$ with edge weights $\omega: E \to \MdR_{>0}$, node weights $c: V \to \MdR_{\geq 0}$, $n = |V|$, and $m = |E|$.
-We extend $c$ and $\omega$ to sets, \ie $c(V')\Is \sum_{v\in V'}c(v)$ and $\omega(E')\Is \sum_{e\in E'}\omega(e)$.
-We let $\Gamma(v)\Is \setGilt{u}{\set{v,u}\in E}$ denote the neighbors of a node $v$.
-A graph $S=(V', E')$ is said to be a \emph{subgraph} of $G=(V, E)$ if $V' \subseteq V$ and $E' \subseteq E \cap (V' \times V')$.
-We call $S$ an \emph{induced} subgraph when $E' = E \cap (V' \times V')$.
+Throughout the paper, we assume that the number of nodes in host and topology graphs are the same.
+Unless otherwise mentioned, a processing element (PE) typically represents a core of a machine.

+In practice, often an input graph is given with a much larger number of vertices than the number of processors in the communication network.
+Assuming that edges of the input graph correspond to interaction between pairs of vertices, the problem is to assign the graph vertices to the processors of the communication network, such that the total communication induced by the vertices of the input graph is minimized, taking into account the hierarchical characteristics of the communication system.
+This can be viewed as a two stage process of first creating a smaller graph with as many vertices as there are processors in the communication network, and then mapping this smaller graph to the communication system.
+We refer to this approach as the \emph{model creation} problem, and the smaller graph as the \emph{model} for the given input graph.